benjystanton/benjystanton.github.io/src/posts/2025-04-13-a-technique-for-getting-team-alignment.md

 This following example worked well, because as a UCD team we didn't understand the as-is service enough to make changes or introduce new components or patterns.

+It is also helping to capture and balance competing requests from different parts of the organisiton.

 <div class="table-container" tabindex="0">

 | Problem | Expected user action | Affected components | Similar "as-is" problems | Notes and questions |